djtooke/gelato/README.md

 A calculator for formulating perfect gelato recipes!
 In object-oriented Python.

+This is a work in progress, but for now it works in (very) MVP form provided you're happy to interact with python objects in a REPL.
+This is an early stage of a reasonably 'agile' product, which will get better with every iteration, so watch this space...!

 ### Gelato basics

 In order to ensure that your gelato will set properly when you freeze it, its constituents should be balanced within certain ranges: